-Dance Theatre of Harlm
+Dance Theatre of Harlem

-Charmaine Hunter is known as an astute dance educator, choreographer, director, manager, extraordinary dancer and producer.
-She began her formal dance training at the Hartford Ballet School under the leadership of Artistic Director Michael Uthoff, Academy Director Enid Lynn and teacher Truman Finney.
-Through the support of Michael Uthoff and Enid Lynn, Charmaine moved to New York City to study with Arthur Mitchell Artistic Director of the Dance Theatre of Harlem while continuing her formal education at the Professional Children’s School.
-Her teachers included Karel Shook co-founder of the Dance Theatre of Harlem; Frederick Franklin; Suzanne Farrell; Tanaquil LeClerq; Carmen De Lavellade, Mary Hinkson, Alvin Ailey, and William Griffith just to name a few.
-She rose through the ranks quickly from the position of company apprentice to corp-de-ballet eventually becoming principal dancer and one of the company’s leading ballerinas.
+Charmaine Hunter is known as an astute dance educator, choreographer, director, manager, extraordinary dancer, and producer.
+She began her formal dance training at the Hartford Ballet School under the leadership of Artistic Director Michael Uthoff, Academy Director Enid Lynn, and teacher Truman Finney.
+Through the support of Michael Uthoff and Enid Lynn, Charmaine moved to New York City to study with Arthur Mitchell, artistic director of the Dance Theatre of Harlem, while continuing her formal education at the Professional Children’s School.
+Her teachers included Karel Shook, co-founder of the Dance Theatre of Harlem; Frederick Franklin; Suzanne Farrell; Tanaquil LeClerq; Carmen De Lavellade; Mary Hinkson; Alvin Ailey; and William Griffith, just to name a few.
+She rose through the ranks quickly from the position of company apprentice to corp de ballet member, eventually becoming principal dancer and one of the company’s leading ballerinas.
 She electrified audiences with her performances in a broad spectrum of roles.
-She is best known for her role as The Firebird choreographed by John Taras ( Ballet Master with American Ballet Theater) and Medea, choreographed by Michael Smuin (former Artistic Director of San Francisco Ballet.)
-Additional ballets include Fall River Legend by Agnes De Mille, Billie The Kid, Le Biche, Voluntaries by Glen Tetley, and a long list of Balanchine ballets just to name a few.
+She is best known for her role as The Firebird, choreographed by John Taras (ballet master with American Ballet Theatre) and Medea, choreographed by Michael Smuin (former artistic director of San Francisco Ballet).
+Additional ballets performed by Hunter include Fall River Legend by Agnes De Mille, Billie The Kid, Le Biche, Voluntaries by Glen Tetley, and a long list of Balanchine ballets, just to name a few.

-In January 2001, Ms. Hunter was invited to Canada by Mirvish Productions the Toronto based Production Company to direct the resident show Disney’s The Lion King at the Princess of Wales Theater.
-She held this position for 3 years until the production closed to moved to Amsterdam Holland.
-Ms. Hunter relocated to Las Vegas Nevada after being offered a position in Casting with the Cirque du Soleil.
-She served as the organization’s talent scout for dance as well as teacher for the artists currently in the productions on the Strip.
-She was also invited to teach the artists class on the production of ‘A New Day’ in the Coliseum at Caesars Palace which featured Celine Dion.
+In January 2001, Ms. Hunter was invited to Canada by Mirvish Productions, the Toronto-based production company, to direct the resident show Disney’s The Lion King at the Princess of Wales Theater.
+She held this position for three years until the production closed to move to Amsterdam, Holland.
+Ms. Hunter relocated to Las Vegas, Nevada after being offered a position in casting with the Cirque du Soleil.
+She served as the organization’s talent scout for dance as well as teacher for the artists currently in productions on the Strip.
+She was also invited to teach the artists class on the production of A New Day in the Coliseum at Caesar’s Palace, which featured Celine Dion.

-After the launch of Las Vegas Contemporary Dance Theater (LVCDT), Ms. Hunter was appointed the position as teaching artist with Disney Musicals in Schools through Disney Theatricals and Wolftrap Early Childhood Education through the arts with The Smith Center of Performing Arts and The Kennedy Center.
-She traveled nationally training classroom teachers how to incorporate and utilize dance in the curriculum expanding on the STEAM programs.
-Her position as teaching artist, lead to many other opportunities which carved another path in directing and management.
+After the launch of Las Vegas Contemporary Dance Theater (LVCDT), Ms. Hunter was appointed to the position as teaching artist with Disney Musicals in Schools through Disney Theatricals and Wolftrap Early Childhood Education Through the Arts with The Smith Center of Performing Arts and The Kennedy Center.
+She traveled nationally, training classroom teachers how to incorporate and utilize dance in the curriculum expanding on the STEAM programs.
+Her position as a teaching artist led to many other opportunities which carved another path in directing and management.